Check out this video on getting a diagnosis for Childhood apraxia of speech.

 People are not born with it.

-Occurs suddenly usually after a stroke, head injury, or neurological illness
+AOS occurs suddenly usually after a stroke, head injury, or neurological illness.
+Stroke Can Happen at Any Age — Let’s Not Take Speech for Granted

 Frustration due to being "stuck" on words